beshungh/Sales-Supply-Chain-Analysis/README.md

   - What percentage of our orders are being returned, and is there a specific product category with a high return rate?
   - Which products have the highest return rates, and what impact do returns have on overall sales and profit?

+###### Secondary Questions
-1. What is the total sales amount for each category and sub-category?
+ - What is the total sales amount for each category and sub-category?
-2. Which product has the highest and lowest sales?
+ - Which product has the highest and lowest sales?
-3. What is the overall profit for each region?
+ - What is the overall profit for each region?
-4. Identify the products with the highest and lowest profits.
+ - Identify the products with the highest and lowest profits.
-5. Which category has the highest and lowest quantity sold?
+ - Which category has the highest and lowest quantity sold?
-6. What is the average quantity sold for each sub-category?
+ - What is the average quantity sold for each sub-category?
-7. Analyse the impact of discounts on sales and profit.
+ - Analyse the impact of discounts on sales and profit.
-8. Identify products with the highest and lowest discounts.
+ - Identify products with the highest and lowest discounts.
-9. What is the total shipping cost for each region?
+ - What is the total shipping cost for each region?
-10. Calculate the average shipping cost for different categories.
+ - Calculate the average shipping cost for different categories.
-11. Analyze the distribution of orders based on priority.
+ - Analyze the distribution of orders based on priority.
-12. Calculate the average profit for different order priorities.
+ - Calculate the average profit for different order priorities.
-13. Determine the percentage of returned orders.
+ - Determine the percentage of returned orders.
-14. Identify the products with the highest return rates.
+ - Identify the products with the highest return rates.
-15. Compare sales and profit across different regions.
+ - Compare sales and profit across different regions.
-16. Identify regions with the highest and lowest sales.
+ - Identify regions with the highest and lowest sales.
-17. Analyse the sales and profit trends over different years.
+ - Analyse the sales and profit trends over different years.
-18. Compare the performance of different product categories
+ - Compare the performance of different product categories
-19. Identify the most popular product categories.
+ - Identify the most popular product categories.
-20. Which region incurs the highest shipping costs, and how does it compare to other regions?
-21. What is the average shipping cost for different product categories, and are there any significant variations?
-22. How are our orders distributed among different priorities, and is there any impact on profitability?
-23. What is the average profit associated with different order priorities, and are there trends or patterns?
-24. What percentage of our orders are being returned, and is there a specific product category with a high return rate?
-25. Which products have the highest return rates, and what impact do returns have on overall sales and profit?

 #### Data Cleaning